Follow in the footsteps of the pioneers at the forefront of healthcare improvements and female emancipation.

-We conclude with a visit to The Elizabeth Garrett Anderson Gallery at the Unison Centre.
+We conclude with the option for a visit to The Elizabeth Garrett Anderson Gallery at the Unison Centre.

-“Women and Medicine” is also available as a private tour at any time by prior arrangement, subject to a minimum charge.
+“Women In Medicine” is available as a private tour at any time by prior arrangement.

 For further details or to make a group booking for a private tour please contact us at email@example.com

 Click here for a map and directions to the Royal College of Physicians.